istio/istio.io/content/en/docs/ops/ambient/install/platform-prerequisites/index.md

 `cni.exclusive = false` to properly support chaining.
 See https://docs.cilium.io/en/stable/helm-reference/ for more details.

-1. Due to how Cilium manages node identity and internally allow-lists node-level health probes to pods, applying default-DENY `NetworkPolicy` in a Cilium CNI install with Istio ambient mesh will cause `kubelet` health probes (which are by-default exempted from NetworkPolicy enforcement by Cilium) to be blocked.
+1. Due to how Cilium manages node identity and internally allow-lists node-level health probes to pods, applying default-DENY `NetworkPolicy` in a Cilium CNI install underlying Istio in ambient mode, will cause `kubelet` health probes (which are by-default exempted from NetworkPolicy enforcement by Cilium) to be blocked.

     This can be resolved by applying the following `CiliumClusterWideNetworkPolicy`: